 Will unicycles harm gym floors?

 Usually not.
-But restrict indoor riding to non-marking tires.
+This reference letter may help ease the worry of a prospective venue owner.
+Restrict indoor riding to non-marking tires.
 If you notice that you have left tire marks behind, erase them.

 How do I guarantee that we don’t get kicked out?